Skip to Content

 The terrain you ride on has an effect on your range

-Riding into a headwind reduces electric bike range.
-More energy is needed to overcome the wind resistance.
+Riding into a headwind reduces your range because more energy is needed to overcome the wind resistance.
 On the other hand, riding with a tailwind allows you to travel further on a single charge.
+The wind can assist you.

-The wheels and tires affect your range.
+Wheel size can also affect range.
 Larger diameter wheels increase rolling resistance and lower range.
 Smaller diameter wheels can reduce efficiency when traveling on bumpy surfaces.
-They can get hung up on bumps and slow you down.

-Tire width also plays a role in energy efficiency.
+Tire width also has an effect.
 Wider tires generally offer more grip but create more drag and friction, reducing your range.
 More narrow tires are more efficient but offer less traction.

 Finally, tread pattern affects grip and efficiency.
 Lower profile designs provide superior range but reduce grip.
 Aggressive designs provide better grip but reduce efficiency.